The Most Delicious Vegan Kimchi Recipe You’ll Ever Make

 • 1 tbsp sugar

-• 3 tbsps Sprite or 7up make sure its new/carbonated
+• 3 tbsps carbonated water or Sprite/7-Up, make sure its new/carbonated

 • 1/2 apple grated